Fellowships and Internships

 For more information and to apply, please visit chesapeakeheartland.org.

-This fellowship provides $500-750 toward the costs of research and/or experiential learning opportunities such as defraying the costs of travel, purchase of research materials and photocopies, microfilm for a History major working on her/his senior thesis.
-The award funds can also be used to supplement the income for an otherwise unpaid internship at a historical national park, library, or museum.
+This fellowship, awarded annually, provides up to $1,000 toward the costs of research and/or experiential learning opportunities such as defraying the costs of travel, purchase of research materials and photocopies, microfilm for a History major working on her/his senior thesis.
+The award may also be used to supplement income for an otherwise unpaid internship at a historical national park, library, or museum.

-The Guy Goodfellow Scholars Program complements the ongoing the Guy Goodfellow lecture series through which History Department of Washington College continues to bring nationally-renowned scholars in American history to campus.
-The Guy Goodfellow Scholars may pursue projects in the full range of historical studies, however, and are not limited to American History topics.
+Endowed by the Goodfellow family in memory of Dr. Guy Goodfellow, former Professor of History at Washington College, the Fellowship Program complements the ongoing the Guy Goodfellow lecture series through which History Department of Washington College brings nationally-renowned scholars in American history to campus.
+The Guy Goodfellow Fellows may pursue projects in the full range of historical studies, however, and are not limited to American History topics.